 Many SEOs will commission the creation of an expensive, cool-looking infographic without putting enough thought into the overall goal.
 They get blinded by the idea that “infographics build links” without stopping to think whether they want the infographic to increase conversions, increase high-quality traffic (i.e., visitors who are likely to convert to paying customers), or simply provide off-page SEO benefits (i.e., links).

 It’s the same with video content.
 You need to know what you want to get out of it.
 Without knowing this, it will be difficult to conceptualize/commission a production that has any hope of successfully captivating the intended audience and meeting your goals.

 What Are Your Video SEO Goals?

 Let’s start by looking at the first benefit mentioned above…

 If it’s done well, a video can generate a large number of links for a website; and often from some pretty reputable domains, too.
 I’m not just talking about a few links, either.
 I’m talking about hundreds or thousands of high-quality links in some cases.

-The problem is there’s so much online video content that unless you create an exceptional video and have a great outreach/marketing plan, its success is going to be limited.
+The problem is there’s so much online video content that unless you create an exceptional video and have a great outreach and video SEO marketing plan, its success is going to be limited.

 Perhaps one of the best examples of a video that generated a massive amount of backlinks is the “viral” video from DollarShaveClub.com (above).